 Pipers’ Persuasion is a collection of exclusive video interviews with some of the greatest and most influential piping and drumming personalities of the modern era.
+You can read the text below or watch this video clip in which Allan Hamilton welcomes you to Pipers’ Persuasion and explains a little about what you can expect from the series of video interviews of world famous piping and drumming personalities to be found on the website.

 Volume by volume, Pipers’ Persuasion will become an unsurpassed historical back catalogue of personal accounts and recollections which will build a vast picture from a variety of perspectives of how the tradition of Scottish piping and drumming music has evolved all over the world to what we are accustomed with today.